 - (a) Rise in the price of Substitute Goods

-- () Fall in price of this product
+- (b) Fall in price of this product

-- () Increase in population
+- Ø Increase in population

 - (d) Increase in Income Levels of Buyers

-- 109. Increase in Demand is caused by

-- (a) Change in Buyer Preferences and Tastes in favour of this commodity
+- - Change in Buyer Preferences and Tastes in favour of this commodity

 - Re-distribution of income to Consumers who favour this commodity

-- Ø Increase in population
+- () Increase in population

 - (d) All the above

 - 110. Which of the factors does not cause Decrease in Demand?

 - (a) Fall in the price of Substitute Goods

 - (b) Rise in price of this product

 - (c) Decrease in population

 - (d) Decrease in Income Levels of Buyers

+- 111. Decrease in Demand is caused by

-- - (a) Change in Buyer Preferences and Tastes against this commodity
+- (a) Change in Buyer Preferences and Tastes against this commodity

 - (b) Re-distribution of income away from Consumers who favour this commodity

 - (c) Decrease in population

 - (d) All the above